tuva-health/docs/docs/guides/geo-coding.md

 ## Census Tracts and Block Groups

 Now that our patient data is geo-coded, we can join it to other geographic datasets using geospatial queries.
 Here we show how to assign patients to census block groups and census tracts using geospatial joins based on their latitude and longitude.
-You can download the shape files in the [reference data section](../reference-data#census-shape-files).
+You can download the census shape files [here](/../terminology/census-shape-files)

-For detailed descriptions of the differences between State, County, Tract and Block Group and Zip Code please [see here](../reference-data#fips).

 In order to create the geospatial tables in Snowflake it requires a special user defined function (UDF).